 - Pet the Dog: Subverted: he says he seduces the women of his male targets so they won't suffer when he kills them, but both Umibozu and his own actions make clear he just likes proving himself more charming than other men.

 - Punchclock Villain: Of course, he comes to Japan to try and kill Ryo, and has a very good reason for it.

 - According to Umibozu, he'd kill his lover for money, if paid well enough.
-Also, in the period Umibozu and Ryo were mortal rival he had the habit of joining Ryo in a mission and Umibozu in the following, depending on his client.
+Also, back when Umibozu and Ryo were mortal rivals, he had the habit of joining Ryo in a mission and Umibozu in the following, depending on his client.